ftonato/nope-validator/README.md

 - `Primitives` (String, Number, Date, Boolean)

   - `when(key: string | string[], conditionObject: { is: boolean | ((...args: any) => boolean), then: NopeSchema, othervise: NopeSchema })` - Conditional validation of a key.
   - The first param is the set of keys (or a single key) that the `is` predicate should run on.
+Note that you can access the parent object(s) by using the ../ syntax as shown in the 2nd example

   - The `is` param can be set to simply true or false (which will run the .every method on the values and assert the against the passed `is`) or a predicate that will decide what schema will be active in that moment.